Firmware version: 0.95

 – RUN toggles Recording mode;

 – CLK toggles “step hold” mode.

-Pressing step switches 1 to 8 while holding down SEL switch shows Note, Velo, Gate, CC1/CC2 and settings pages.
+Pressing the step switches 1 to 8 while holding down SEL switch shows Note, Velo, Gate, CC1/CC2 and settings pages.

 Rotating encoder while holding down SEL switch increases increment to 10 or an octave.